 P.E.O.
 Organizational Structure

 - International Chapter of the P.E.O.
-Sisterhood is governed by a five-member volunteer executive board, with Brenda Atchison, California, currently serving as the President of International Chapter (through Convention of International Chapter in September 2021).
+Sisterhood is governed by a five-member volunteer executive board, with Patricia L. Brolin-Ribi, Idaho, currently serving as the president of International Chapter (through Convention of International Chapter in September 2023).

 - Local chapters report to state, provincial or district chapters that are governed by International Chapter.